wwarthen/RomWBW/Source/Doc/Hardware.md

 ### ZRC Z80 CPU Module (RAM)

-ROMless boot -- HBIOS is loaded from disk at boot
+ROMless boot, HBIOS is loaded from disk at boot, there is no effective ROM, only 512KB RAM.

-TODO Unsure what he differences are ???
+The MD ROM driver is disabled for this build.

 #### ROM Image File:  RCZ80_zrc_ram_std.rom